mlverse/pysparklyr/progress.md

 -   [x] Initial connection routines
 -   [x] Spark Connect connectivity
--   [ ] Initiate Spark Connect when creating new connection, similar to "local" (Maybe)
+-   [x] Initiate Spark Connect when creating new connection, similar to "local"
 -   [ ] Fail when user changes from one connection to another in the same R/Python session

 ### RStudio Integration